House decides Nancy Pelosi’s criticism of Trump violates chamber rules

 The House ruled Tuesday that House Speaker Nancy Pelosi’s criticism of President Trump violates the chamber’s rules.

-Members are now voting on whether her words should be struck from the official record.
+Members, though, voted to keep her words in the official record despite GOP efforts to strike them in a 232-190 vote.

+They also allowed Mrs. Pelosi to be able to continue debating on the House floor, in a 231-190 vote.

-Majority Leader Steny Hoyer took over the gavel to make the announcement.
+Majority Leader Steny Hoyer took over the gavel to make the announcement about Ms. Pelosi having violated the rules.

 “The words used by the gentlewoman from California contained an accusation of racist behavior on the part of the President,” Mr. Hoyer said.
 “The words should not be used in debate.”